 Injuries and Reporting

-All injuries sustained during Ursuline-sanctioned athletic practices or competitions MUST be reported to Ursuline’s Head Athletic Trainer Jamie Martin within 24 hours of injury.
+All injuries sustained during Ursuline-sanctioned athletic practices or competitions MUST be reported to Ursuline’s athletic trainer Amanda McVicker within 24 hours of injury.

 Please do not drop in during class time unless it is an emergency or you are stopping by to sign up for an appointment.
-The athletic trainer’s schedule changes daily and is always posted on the white board outside of her office.
 If a significant, non-emergency injury occurs during a practice or away game, all coaches are instructed to call the athletic trainer.

 ALL athletes who see a doctor for an illness or injury affecting their ability to participate in athletics MUST inform the athletic trainer immediately.
-Written documentation from the doctor releasing the athlete to modified or full participation must be turned in to the Head Athletic Trainer within 24 hours.
+Written documentation from the doctor releasing the athlete to modified or full participation must be turned in to the athletic trainer within 24 hours.
 If the athlete is referred to a doctor by the athletic trainer, the parents/guardians will first be contacted.

 Office/Athletic Training Room